‘The Challenge: War Of The Worlds 2’ Elimination Matchups And Winners Revealed

 After the normal gameplay is over, there is a purge that sends a good deal of players packing just before the final.
 Kam Williams, Leroy Garrett, Ashley Mitchell, and Tori Deal are all sent home during a puzzle purge and missed the final by just an inch.

 These eliminations leave eight players to play in the final, which are split into two teams.
 One team consists of Chris “CT” Tamburello, Jordan Wiseley, Rogan O’Connor, and Dee Ngyuen.
-The other houses Paulie Calafiore, Cara Maria Sorbello, Zach Nichols, and Ninja.
+The other features Paulie Calafiore, Cara Maria Sorbello, Zach Nichols, and Ninja.
 To see who takes home the victory this season, you can check out our spoiler here.

 The Challenge: War of the Worlds 2 premieres August 28 at 8 p.m.
 ET on MTV.